Medicare

 I’ve become keenly aware of how much I’m being charged for an office visit.

 It’s a toss up, just like it is with the Medicare Maze.
-I could opt to pay big bucks to have more coverage, just like Abi could opt for supplemental coverage, but is it worth it to pay money every month for insurance we may never use?
+I could opt to pay big bucks to have more coverage.
+Abi could opt for supplemental coverage, but is it worth it?
+Oo pay money every month for insurance we may never use?
 Especially, when one is retired and living on a fixed income.
-It’s a crap shoot and it’s just one of the big “What If” questions everyone faces when they enter the Medicare Maze.
+It’s a crap shoot.
+It’s just one of the big “What If” questions everyone faces when they enter the Medicare Maze.
 Good luck!

 To learn more about enrolling in Medicare: